Nosara, Costa Rica

 Take a Yoga Class

-There are several yoga studios in the Nosara area which offer drop in classes.
+There are several yoga studios in the Nosara area which offer drop-in classes.
 We personally like Bodhi Tree because it is seriously beautiful.
 Plus they have areal yoga.
-You can check out their schedule here

 Also, if you would like a more intense experience you can sign up for one of the many yoga retreats in the area.